ulflulfl/homeautomation/Sensirion_SCD41.md

 In fact a day or two after initial setup, the SCD41 values suddenly dropped by ~350 ppm without an obvious external cause (I was sleeping at that time and there was no atmospheric pressure change).
 I expect this drop to be caused by an SCD41 automatic self calibration.
 After this "event", the "AirCO2ntrol Mini" constantly shows ~100 ppm more than the SCD41 (before it was 300 ppm less).
 I'm curious when the "next drop" will happen.
 This highlights another disadvantage of the ASC: The values will (suddenly) change without a notification.

-TODO: Is there a way to retrieve the current calibration value(s), so an auto calibration event can at least be noticed?
+Reading the datasheet: By default, an initial ASC will happen after 44 hours (which fits well in the timeframe of my "event" experience).
+After that, the ASC will be performed every 156 hours (which is 6.5 days).
+There seems to be no way to be noticed that an ASC actually happened (e.g. retrieve the current calibration settings or such).

 #### CO2 Forced Recalibration (FRC)